ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 ### Including the University Student Group Disclaimer    {disclaimer}

-The university requires that all student group websites on a subdomain of berkeley.edu contain the following text on each page:
+The university [requires][rso-domains] that all student group websites on a subdomain of berkeley.edu (other than those of university-sponsored student groups) contain the following text on each page:

 > We are a student group acting independently of the University of California.
 > We take full responsibility for our organization and this web site.